- Military Life Cycle

 Your annual tax return

-Each year that you own a rental property, you will complete an IRS Schedule E form to report your income and expenses.
-You’ll report all income received from the property that year, then reduce your income by the amount of your expenses, including mortgage interest, insurance, taxes, property management and other expenses.
+Each year that you own a rental property, you will need to complete an IRS Schedule E form to report your income and expenses.
+You’ll report all income received from the property that year, then reduce your income by the amount of your expenses, including mortgage interest, insurance, taxes and property management.
 You will also depreciate the value of your investment using Form 4562.

 Taxes when you sell your rental property

-When you sell a rental property, you may have to pay two different kinds of taxes: capital gains taxes and recaptured depreciation taxes, technically called unrecaptured section 1250 gain.
+When you sell a rental property, you may have to pay capital gains taxes and recaptured depreciation taxes, technically called unrecaptured section 1250 gain.

 Capital gains taxes are based on any profit made on the sale of your rental property, as determined by subtracting the purchase price and any improvements from the sales price.
 There are two rules that may help military families exclude capital gains from taxation.

-The first rule applies to all taxpayers, not just the military.
+The first rule applies to all taxpayers.
 The capital gains exclusion permits taxpayers to exclude a certain amount of profit from their taxable income as long as they have lived in the house, as a primary residence, for 24 out of the previous 60 months.
 The amount that can be excluded is $250,000 for a single taxpayer and $500,000 for a married couple filing jointly.
 This means that as long as your profit is below these amounts, and you meet the residency requirement, you aren’t taxed on the profit.

 The second rule is the military extension of the capital gains exclusion.
-The military extension allows active-duty military members who are away from their property due to PCS orders to extend the five-year period up to an additional ten years, for a total of 15 years.
+This allows active-duty military members who are away from their property due to PCS orders to extend the 60-month period up to an additional 10 years.
 This means that eligible military members may exclude their capital gains as long as they occupied the primary residence for two of the previous 15 years.

 There are special limitations for situations in which a homeowner moves back into a previous rental property.